-Unless you have entered into an alternative arrangement around timing for payment of levies to the Board, the levy should be transferred to the Board (via the Register) immediately following the issue of a Certificate to the vehicle but in any case, no later than 5 working days after issuing the Certificate.
+Unless you have entered into an alternative arrangement with the Board around timing for payment of levies to the Board, the levy should be transferred to the Board (via the Register) immediately following the issue of a Certificate to the vehicle but in any case, no later than 5 working days after issuing the Certificate.

-Under the Act and Regulations, a levy is payable by the applicant once an application for a self-containment certificate is made.
+Under the Act and Regulations, a levy is payable by the applicant once an application is made unless or until the applicant applies for and is granted a waiver or refund by the Board.
 This is the position even if a vehicle fails its inspection (i.e. found not to have met the requirements contained in the Regulations) and a Certificate is consequently not issued.
-However, a Certification Authority may refund a levy paid by the applicant where their vehicle fails its inspection.
+In those circumstances, the Board expects the Certification Authority to inform the applicant of the ability to apply to the Board for a waiver (if the levy has not been paid to the Certification Authority) or refund of the levy (if the levy has been paid to the Certification Authority), and assist the applicant with that process.